-Brain atrophy — or cerebral atrophy — is the loss of brain cells called neurons.
-Atrophy also destroys the connections that help the cells communicate.
-It can be a result of many different diseases that damage the brain, including stroke and Alzheimer’s disease.
+Brain atrophy (cerebral atrophy) is the loss of brain cells called neurons, as well as the connections that help cells communicate.
+It can result from different diseases that damage the brain.

 As you age, you naturally lose some brain cells, but this is a slow process.
 Brain atrophy associated with disease or injury occurs more quickly and is more damaging.